tilapp/tilapp.github.io/evaluation.md

 ## User Goals

-- Create an account as a normal user
+- As a normal user
-- Make a post about something you learned today
+  - Share something you learned today
   - Read a few posts from other users
+  - Find other users with similar interests or from the same org, or both
-- Make friends with other users
+  - Make friends with other users and see what they posted
-- Find out what your friends posted
-- Change something on your profile
-- Report bad behavior in the app
-- Create an account as an organization admin
+- As an organization admin
-- View your organization and change details
+  - View your org and change details

 ## Scenarios

-- Imagine you are a student who just finished a class in Chemistry 161 and are on the way to your next one.
-You heard about the app and are trying it for the first time.
-Register an account and make a post about something you just learned.
+- Imagine you are a student who just finished a class and are on the way to your next one.
+You heard about this app and are trying it for the first time.
+Register an account using your school email and make a post about something you just learned.

 - Imagine you are a student who has been using the app before.
-Your friend recently made an account.
+Your friend (from the same university) recently made an account and posted a few things.
 Find your friend's profile and send them a friend request.

-- Imagine you are an organization and you want your members to use the app.
+- Imagine you are a staff member of a university and you want students and other staff members to use this app.
 Create a new organization with a default admin account.
+Then, create a personal account under that organization.

 ## User Types

 - Student
-- Organization Owner
+- University staff?

 ## Recruitment

 - Since they are from many different schools, I can ask my friends to evaluate the app.
-- Unsure if possible to get organization owners
+- Unsure if possible to get many staff members